-The Company records liabilities for loss contingencies arising from claims, assessments, litigation, fines, penalties and other sources when it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
-The Company has no liabilities recorded for loss contingencies as of December 31, 2022.
-See Potential Legal Matters - Action Against Former Executives of KBL and Cantor Fitzgerald & Co.
-Breach of Contract below for information related to a December 31, 2022 accrual.
+The Company records liabilities for loss contingencies arising from claims, assessments, litigation, fines, penalties, and other sources when it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
+The Company has no liabilities recorded for loss contingencies as of December 31, 2023.